changzhang3/Ecological-Genomics/lab notebook.md

 * advances in sequencing tech
 * range of applications: WGS, RNAseq, ChIPseq, targeted/capture seq (custom-designed probes)
+	* reducing representation:
+		* Use RNA (will be concentrated at highly expressed genes, such as actin)
+		* GBS/RAD-seq
 * library prep: depends on the application
+	* extract DNA or RNA (cDNA synthesis)
+	* fragment sample
+	* ligate adapters
+		* individual barcode
+	* add on sequencing adapters
+	* PCR
 * Sequencing-by-Synthesis (SBS)
+	* DNA with adapters get loaded onto a lane on a flow cell
+	* DNA washed over the lane and attached to the oligos
+	* bridge amplification -- cluster generation
+	* incorporate labeled dNTP -- imaging and recording which nucleotide is added
 * other technologies
+	* PacBio
+		* Single molecule, Real time
+		* 10,000- 60,000bp
+		* not as accurate
+		* can be used for "haplotyping"
 * learning activity

 Human genome project